 “We are not about to send American boys nine or ten thousand miles away from home to do what Asian boys ought to be doing.”
 President Johnson, October 21, 1964, two weeks before the presidential election.

-The sun was trying to break through a thin cloud of tiny water droplets obstructing the beauty of the Bay Area on a chilly January day in 1967.
-I wasn’t here waiting for the fog to break for the summer of love, but a week late for my new assignment in Southeast Asia.
+The sun was trying to break through thin clouds of tiny water droplets obstructing the beauty of the Bay Area on a chilly January day in 1967.
+I wasn’t here waiting for the fog to break, or the summer of love, but a week late for my new assignment in Southeast Asia.
 I’d just recovered from pneumonia at a USAF hospital near my hometown.

-After seven more hours of boredom and on and off naps — in the comfortable belly of our silver bird — I was awakened by the Aircraft Commander, who announced thirty minutes to touchdown at Tan Son Nhut.
+After seven more hours of boredom and on and off naps — in the comfortable belly of our silver bird — I was awakened by the Aircraft Commander, who announced thirty minutes to touchdown at Tan Son Nhut, 1400 local.
 No one applauded.

-I felt the huge jet losing altitude as the pilots slowed for their tactical approach.
-As we entered the hot dense air over the South China Sea, an F-4 appeared at 100 yards starboard, the Phantom II rocked is wings went wet with afterburners and disappeared in an instant.
+I felt the huge jet rapidly losing altitude as the pilots prepared for a tactical approach, an especially steep descent, into Tan Son Nhut.
+As we entered the hot, dense air over the South China Sea, an F-4 appeared at 100 yards starboard.
+The Phantom II rocked its wings, went wet with afterburners, and disappeared in an instant.
 An impressive welcome indeed, and a free flight over too, courtesy the USAF.

-Fifteen minutes later, I stepped from the cool comfort of the Starlifter into 90-degree heat and humidity, thinking I’d walked into a wet sauna that smelled like bad breath, body odor, and someone breaking wind.
+Fifteen minutes later, I stepped from the cool comfort of the Starlifter into the blinding sun, 90-degree heat and humidity thinking I’d walked into a wet sauna that smelled like bad breath, body odor, and someone breaking wind.

 Unless severely wounded or killed, this was my home for the next 365 days or 364 and a wake-up from Jan.
 7, 1967.

-The DU* Field House was a bustle of activity, crowded and hot on a day in the early fall of 1978, with students abuzz selecting courses for the next quarter.
+The DU** Field House was a bustle of activity and crowded on a hot afternoon, in the early fall of 1978, with students selecting courses for the next quarter.
 I had just finished talking with my VA Rep when a mid-20s man behind me with a beard and long hair asked if I were a Vietnam vet.
 This was before most vets ever talked about it.